 Originally scheduled to take place in September 2021, the tournament was postponed in May 2021 due to the COVID-19 pandemic.

 All teams will play against each other once.
-There will be a total of 29 matches, including the knockout matches and the final match.
+There will be a total of 15 matches, excluding the knockout matches and the final match.
 The matches are being played as Women's Twenty20 Internationals (WT20Is), with the top team progressing to the 2022 ICC Women's World Twenty20 Qualifier tournament.
 In the qualifying tournament scheduled to happen in 2022, teams from various parts of the world will compete against each other to secure a spot in the ICC T20 World Cup 2023, which will be hosted by South Africa.

-ICC.tv and FanCode will live stream the Women’s T20 World Cup Europe Qualifier.
+ICC.tv and FanCode will live stream the Women’s T20 World Cup Asia Qualifier.
 FanCode will live stream the games in the Indian subcontinent, while fans in other parts of the world can watch the games on ICC.tv.